+1.1 Forest management shall respect all national and local laws and administrative requirements.

+- 1.1.
+NTFP.1 The FME shall demonstrate a record of compliance with relevant federal, provincial/state, and local laws and regulations related to the collection/harvesting and processing of NTFPs. - 1.1 NTFP.
+2 The FME shall include information about all types of the management activities related to collection and/or harvesting into State Register of Legal Entities or State Register of Individual Entrepreneurs. - 1.1 NTFP.
+3 Non-forest and/or forest lands used by FME for placing of infrastructure objects (bee gardens, NTFP primary processing facilities, open-air cages for game animals etc.) are used in accordance with land and/or forest legislation. - 1.1 NTFP.
+4 Infrastructure objects (bee gardens, NTFP primary processing facilities, open-air cages for game animals etc.) used for collection and processing of NTFP meet the requirements of phytosanitary and/or veterinary legislation. - 1.1 NTFP.
+5 FME shall receive permissions (licenses) for use of flora and fauna objects within legally established deadlines and amount appropriate for implementation of the management plan.

+1.2 All applicable and legally prescribed fees, royalties, taxes and other charges shall be paid.

+1.2.
+NTFP.1 The FME or NTFP harvester(s) shall maintain up-to-date harvesting permits, collecting licenses, collecting contracts or cultivation permits and shall duly pay any related fees, leases, or royalties.

+- 1.2 NTFP.
+2 The FME shall pay concession fee for the use of the territory for collection/harvest of NTFP within the deadlines established in concession agreement. - 1.2 NTFP.
+3 The FME shall pay personal income tax, fees to the Pension Fund, Social Insurance Fund within legally established deadlines.

-- 1.1 Forest management shall respect all national and local laws and administrative requirements. - 1.1.
-NTFP.1 The FME shall demonstrate a record of compliance with relevant federal, provincial/state, and local laws and regulations related to the collection/harvesting and processing of NTFPs. - 1.2 All applicable and legally prescribed fees, royalties, taxes and other charges shall be paid. - 1.2.
-NTFP.1 The FME or NTFP harvester(s) shall maintain up-to-date harvesting permits, collecting licenses, collecting contracts or cultivation permits and shall duly pay any related fees, leases, or royalties. - 1.3 In signatory countries, the provisions of all binding international agreements such as CITES, ILO Conventions, ITTA, and Convention on Biological Diversity, shall be respected. - 1.3.
-NTFP.1 NTFPs on CITES Appendix 1 shall not be harvested. - 1.4 Conflicts between laws, regulations and the FSC Principles and Criteria shall be evaluated for the purposes of certification, on a case by case basis, by the certifiers and the involved or affected parties. - 1.4.
+1.3 In signatory countries, the provisions of all binding international agreements such as CITES, ILO Conventions, ITTA, and Convention on Biological Diversity, shall be respected.

+1.3.
+NTFP.1 NTFPs on CITES Appendix 1 shall not be harvested.

+1.3 NTFP.
+2 The FME shall meet the requirements of ILO conventions during collection/harvest and processing of NTFP.

+1.4 Conflicts between laws, regulations and the FSC Principles and Criteria shall be evaluated for the purposes of certification, on a case by case basis, by the certifiers and the involved or affected parties.

+1.4.
 NTFP.1 Collection of forest resources (e.g. NTFPs, firewood, timber, game etc.) for commercial purposes by third party NTFP harvesters (e.g. local communities, individuals external to the FME) throughout the forest management area shall be monitored, and controlled.